matplotlib/mpl-probscale/docs/index.rst

 https://github.com/phobson/mpl-probscale

-Simply importing ``probscale`` let's you use probability scales in your matplotlib figures:
+Simply importing ``probscale`` lets you use probability scales in your matplotlib figures:

 .. code-block:: python